esafirm/firebase-fireup/README.md

 > Simple library and CLI tools to upload your files to Firebase storage.

-There's two versions of this library, Python and Go The reason is that I have a problem installing the Python version of the library to Alpine.
+There's two versions of this library, Python and Go.

+The reason is that I have a problem installing the Python version of the library to Alpine.
 That's why the Go version exists, we just need to build it to a single binary and copy it in a docker file.